pantheon-systems/documentation/source/docs/articles/going-live.md

 Consider enabling [New Relic](/docs/articles/sites/newrelic/new-relic-performance-analysis/) monitoring to non-intrusively track the performance of your site; this is one of the first places Pantheon will look when there are performance concerns.

-[Pingodm](https://www.pingdom.com/) can also be used as an additional monitoring service to create site alerts for non-cached pages.
+[Pingdom](https://www.pingdom.com/) can also be used as an additional monitoring service to create site alerts for non-cached pages.
+This will help you determine if your site's backend is actually down.

 ##  Redirects

 Setup redirects for possible URL changes as a result of going live.
 Have plan to monitor and mitigate 404 Page not found errors post-launch to retain search rankings.
 For more information, see [Redirecting Incoming Requests](/docs/articles/sites/code/redirect-incoming-requests/).
 <div class="alert alert-danger" role="alert">
-<strong>Warning</strong>: For best results, do <strong>not</strong> rely global redirect logic within the application configuration (e.g. wp-config.php or settings.php).
-The <a href="https://www.drupal.org/project/redirect" target="blank">Redirect module</a> is recommended. </div>
+<strong>Warning</strong>: nginx does not recognize or parse Apache's directory-level configuration files, known as .htaccess files.</div>